dataset-vn/crowdsource-tool/docs/source/guide/ml.md

 In production mode, you can find runtime logs in `my_backend/logs/uwsgi.log` and RQ training logs in `my_backend/logs/rq.log`.

-## Set up a machine learning backend for Label Studio with Docker Compose
+## Set up a machine learning backend for Dataset with Docker Compose
-Label Studio includes everything you need to set up a production-ready ML backend server powered by Docker.
+Dataset includes everything you need to set up a production-ready ML backend server powered by Docker.

-The Label Studio machine learning server uses [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/) and [supervisord](http://supervisord.org/) and handles background training jobs with [RQ](https://python-rq.org/).
+The Dataset machine learning server uses [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/) and [supervisord](http://supervisord.org/) and handles background training jobs with [RQ](https://python-rq.org/).

 ### Prerequisites
 Perform these prerequisites to make sure your server starts successfully.